Ease the burden of managing and onboarding employees globally via Globalization Partners’ industry-leading SaaS platform and app.

 - Globalization Partners pays the employee

-Globalization Partners has a one-of-a-kind payroll software platform called GoGlobal.
+Globalization Partners has a one-of-a-kind payroll software platform.
 This platform operates in total compliance with payroll in every country and greatly simplifies what is ordinarily a complex monthly process.

-Through GoGlobal, clients can view individual employee profiles including total compensation, benefits, PTO, sick time, and other critical information.
+Through our platform, clients can view individual employee profiles including total compensation, benefits, PTO, sick time, and other critical information.
 Clients can be given varying levels of access depending on internal needs, and they can send messages to Globalization Partners directly through the portal, greatly cutting back on emails.

 Contact Us for More Information